tensorflow/tensorflow/g3doc/Tutorials/Toy/Ch-1.md

 -   [Chapter #6](Ch-6.md): Lowering to LLVM and code generation.
 Here we'll target LLVM IR for code generation, and detail more of the lowering framework.
+-   [Chapter #7](Ch-7.md): Extending Toy: Adding support for a composite type.
+    We'll demonstrate how to add a custom type to MLIR, and how it fits in the existing pipeline.

 ## The Language